 1) We Don’t Have Time to Be the Positive Change Agent

 See, that was easy.
 We want to communicate the need to get a vaccine for COVID, but we are just too busy.
-The truth is if we spend 1 minute with one person, we can make a difference.
+If we spend 1 minute with one person, we can make a difference.

 Say COVID isn’t your cause.
-There are plenty to choose from that can use that one precious minute.
+There are plenty of other worthy causes to choose from that take very little time and effort to make a difference.
 The planet needs our help to slow climate change.
-Do you have time to change the thermostat one degree?
+One easy way to save energy is by adjusting the thermostat just one degree warmer in the summer and one degree cooler in the winter.
+Do you have time to turn the thermostat up by one degree?
 One degree up in the summer won’t make that much difference, but it will save energy.
-Please do the same in the winter and turn it down one degree.
-One degree hotter in the summer and one degree colder in the winter doesn’t take long.
+Please do the same in the winter and turn it down to one degree.

 “If you don’t have time, you don’t have priorities.” — Tim Ferriss